akeneo/pim-helpcenter/content/md/what-is/what-is-a-category.md

 :::

 ::: ee
-In the Enterprise Edition, you can define specific user rights on categories, to give ownership on products.For more information about permissions on categories see the following page: [Proposals workflow](/articles/workflow.html).
-If you don't have the permission to see the categories, you won't be able to access the category panel displayed on the left side of the screen and access to the Settings/Categories menu.
+In the Enterprise Edition, you can define specific user rights on categories, to give ownership on products.
+For more information about permissions on categories see the following page: [Proposals workflow](/articles/workflow.html).
+If you don't have the permission to see the categories, you won't be able to access the category panel displayed on the left side of the screen and access to the `Settings`/`Categories` menu.
 :::

 # How to categorize a product?